nvtkaszpir/prusa-connect-camera-script/docs/config.for.camera.mjpg.md

 ## Unverified example

-Beagle Camera stream - if I remember correctly, then camera url to the stream is something like `http://192.168.2.92/ipcam/mjpeg.cgi`
+Beagle Camera stream - if I remember correctly, the camera URL to the stream is something like `http://192.168.2.92/ipcam/mjpeg.cgi`

 Replace `192.168.2.92` with your address in the example below.